-This accountability ensures our centres’ long term sustainability and progress.
+This accountability ensures our centres’ long-term sustainability and progress.
 We only support teams who adopt zero tolerance of theft and abuse of our funds.
-Learn about our Centres.

 We also partner with charitable organisations who share our vision.
 The Katalemwa Cheshire Home in Uganda is one of our close partners.
 We offer financial support for medical and rehabilitation care plus we access recycled mobility equipment from other countries.

-We are always on the look out for hearing aids, prosthetic limbs and parts and wheelchairs.
-Please contact us if you have any medical equipment you would like to donate.
+We are always on the lookout for hearing aids, prosthetic limbs and parts, and wheelchairs.

 The Effects of Poverty